lmullen/jsr/issues/vol13/Gillespie.markdown

 edited volume of this compelling book, as well as a substantive and engaging biographical sketch of this important woman.

-* * * * *

-"Hammond and other white middle class southern women like her found themselves working with black middle class women in settlement houses, school improvement associations, and civic organizations."

-* * * * *

-A leader in Nashville's Methodist community—the hub of Southern Methodism, where the Hammonds lived for more than a decade—and especially in the Methodist women's home mission movement, Hammond devoted herself to trans-Atlantic scholarship on social welfare, quickly developing into a leading southern authority on reform practices.
+A leader in Nashville's Methodist community---the hub of Southern Methodism, where the Hammonds lived for more than a decade---and especially in the Methodist women's home mission movement, Hammond devoted herself to trans-Atlantic scholarship on social welfare, quickly developing into a leading southern authority on reform practices.
 As the